Reflecting on a year of youth and arts activism

 Transforming Spaces through Arts Education

-Imagining Otherwise is a cross disciplinary collaboration grounded in performance, activism and youth-led social change.
-The co-creator collective of young people located in Cape Town’s Cape Flats seeks to establish a sense of place beyond systemic identification of place with gangs, drugs and violence.
-We aim to challenge youth disempowerment related to lack of resources as consequence of systematic erasure and forgetting.
+The co-creator collective of young people located in Cape Town’s Cape Flats sought to establish a sense of place beyond systemic identification of place with gangs, drugs and violence.
+We aimed to challenge youth disempowerment related to lack of resources as consequence of systematic erasure and forgetting.

-The project partners, Tshisimani Centre for Activist Education and Bottomup deliver arts-based activism and education, with an explicit focus on young people’s participation in the community and a mentorship programme.
-The partners build capacity through intensive workshops with local artists: performance, storyboards and graphic novel.
+Together with our project partners, University of Leeds and Bottomup, we delivered arts-based activism and education, with an explicit focus on young people’s participation in the community and a mentorship programme.
+We built capacity through intensive workshops with local artists: performance, storyboards and graphic novel.
 The cross-arts collaborative storying of experiences and dissemination enables a wide audience to engage with what young people identify in their communities for developing resilience.
-Drawing on the team’s collective experience in working with marginalised young people and the arts as method for critical engagement in public life, we approach the context of violence and exclusion through participatory arts.
+Drawing on the team’s collective experience in working with marginalised young people and the arts as method for critical engagement in public life, we approached the context of violence and exclusion through participatory arts.

 Meet the Participants